ClifHouck/rsync/rsync.1.md

     Sets the allocation size of rsync's IO buffers in bytes.
 If not specified, a predefined default is used.

+0. `--map-size=SIZE`

+    Sets the read size of memory mapped files in bytes.
+If not specified, a predefined default is used.

 0.  `--rsh=COMMAND`, `-e`

     This option allows you to choose an alternative remote shell program to use